Statistical process control: Variation in manufacturing

 Most processes have many sources of variation; most of them are minor and may be ignored.
 If the dominant assignable sources of variation are detected, potentially they can be identified and removed.
 When they are removed, the process is said to be 'stable'.
 When a process is stable, its variation should remain within a known set of limits.
 That is, at least, until another assignable source of variation occurs.

 For example, a breakfast cereal packaging line may be designed to fill each cereal box with 500 grams of cereal.
 Some boxes will have slightly more than 500 grams, and some will have slightly less.
 When the package weights are measured, the data will demonstrate a distribution of net weights.

 If the production process, its inputs, or its environment (for example, the machine on the line) change, the distribution of the data will change.
 For example, as the cams and pulleys of the machinery wear, the cereal filling machine may put more than the specified amount of cereal into each box.
 Although this might benefit the customer, from the manufacturer's point of view it is wasteful, and increases the cost of production.
 If the manufacturer finds the change and its source in a timely manner, the change can be corrected (for example, the cams and pulleys replaced).

 From an SPC perspective, if the weight of each cereal box varies randomly, some higher and some lower, always within an acceptable range, then the process is considered stable.
 If the cams and pulleys of the machinery start to wear out, the weights of the cereal box might not be random.
 The degraded functionality of the cams and pulleys may lead to a non-random linear pattern of increasing cereal box weights.
 We call this common cause variation.
 If, however, all the cereal boxes suddenly weighed much more than average because of an unexpected malfunction of the cams and pulleys, this would be considered a special cause variation.

+Industry 4.0 and Artificial Intelligence

+The advent of Industry 4.0 has broadened the scope of statistical process control from traditional manufacturing processes to modern cyber-physical and data-driven systems.
+The review article of Colosimo et al. (2024) note that SPC now plays a role in monitoring complex, high-dimensional, and often automated processes that characterise Industry 4.0 environments, including the use of machine learning and artificial intelligence (AI) models in production settings.

+One emerging line of research applies SPC techniques to artificial neural networks and other machine learning models.
+Instead of directly monitoring product quality, the focus is on the detection of unreliable behavior of AI systems.
+For example, nonparametric multivariate control charts have been proposed to track shifts in the distribution of neural network embeddings, allowing detection of nonstationarity and concept drift without requiring labelled data.
+This enables real-time monitoring of deployed AI systems in industrial contexts.